Land Trails (Hiking, Biking, and Cross-country Skiing)

 The real natural beauty of the Skunk River can be enjoyed best by navigating the river in a motor boat, canoe, or kayak.
 After the North and South Skunk River join just south of Sigourney, the river meanders freely for most of its 100 miles through farmland and wooded areas until it joins the Mississippi River.

-The Skunk River Water Trail begins near Sigorney in Keokuk County, traverses Washington and Jefferson counties, and ends 72 miles later at Oakland Mills in Henry County.
+The Skunk River Water Trail begins near Sigourney in Keokuk County, traverses Washington and Jefferson counties, and ends 72 miles later at Oakland Mills in Henry County.

 The Jefferson County section is 10.5 miles long.
-Access points in Jefferson County include Coppack and Mac Coon Access.
-See the Jefferson County section map.
+Access points in Jefferson County include Coppock and Mac Coon Access.
+See the Water Trail Maps page.

 Other landing areas can be seen on the map of the entire Skunk River Water Trail.